-The best part is that this blade comes alongside the machine and you, therefore, don’t need to order for it separately or at an additional cost.
+The best part is that this blade comes alongside with the Portrait 2, therefore, you don’t need to order for it separately or at an additional cost.

 What on earth is PixScan?
 You might be wondering and well, it’s an advanced piece of technology which is patented by Silhouette America.

 And the reason we believe that this is such a cool piece of technology is that it actually turns hand-drawn sketches into precise cut jobs.